21 Feb The Best Google Webfonts & Why You Should Be Using Them

 If you expect your website to be translated into various languages its best to make sure that the character set of your chosen font allows for this.
 If you’re selling your services or products in Germany, make sure that there is full support for the German language – including umlauts or the eszett.

 On the subject of languages, it is important to check which the font is optimised for.
 Some of the GF collection has been designed to deliver a specific language, such as Heebo, the Hebrew counterpart for Roboto.

 This isn’t the only font on the platform which has been created for use with a specific language.
-If you need that extra bit of reassurance about font choices, speak to us and we can advise you language support.
+If you need that extra bit of reassurance about font choices, we can advise you on language support.

-Although you now have access to over 900 fonts, it doesn’t mean you should be trying to use all of them.
+Although you now have access to over 900 fonts, don’t try to use all of them.
 A good rule of thumb is to choose two fonts which go well with each other and your branding.

 Choosing the right fonts can be a difficult task, have no fear we are here to help.

 Whether it is choosing the best font to display the navigation, call to actions, titles or copy on your site.
 We’ll look at the core values for